tsteenbe/openchain-spec/chapters/g1-know-your-FOSS-responsibilities.md

 **Rationale:**

 Ensure the Software Staff have recently attended FOSS training and that a core set of relevant FOSS topics are covered.
 The intent is to ensure a core base level set of topics are covered but a typical training program would likely be more comprehensive than what is required here.

+**1.3** **A process exists for reviewing the Identified Licenses to determine the obligations, restrictions and rights granted by each license.**

+**Verification Artifact(s):**
+☐ 1.3.1 A documented procedure exists to review and document the obligations, restrictions and rights granted by each Identified License governing the Supplied Software.

+**Rationale:**

+To ensure a process exists for reviewing and identifying the license obligations for each Identified License for the various use cases.